 Phylogenetic path analysis of growth, disease, and Endozoicomonas abundance.
 The univariate correlations between Endozoicomonas, host disease susceptibility and growth rate raise the question of the direction of causality by which these factors have become non-randomly associated during coral evolution.
 Using phylogenetic path analysis (Methods), we compared 14 models of the relationship between Endozoicomonas relative abundance, disease susceptibility, and growth rate (Supplementary Data Table 11a, Fig. S4).

 As is common in this type of analysis, more than one model was consistent with the data.
 However, none of the top models using either BM (Supplementary Table 11b) or Pagel’s lambda (Supplementary Data Table 11c) suggested that disease influenced growth rate or vice versa without the influence of Endozoicomonas (Fig. 3D), and all significant models include Endozoicomonas.
 Thus, while the precise feedback remains to be determined, causality analysis suggests that, in some capacity, Endozoicomonas likely mediates growth rate and disease.

+Discussion